-The Company has implemented a multi-faceted approach to reduce the exposure of our systems to cyber- intrusions, strengthen our defenses against hackers and protect customer accounts and information relevant to customer accounts from unauthorized access.
+The Company experienced two cyber-intrusions, one in May 2016 and one in January 2017 in which certain customer information was compromised.
+The Company has strengthened its multi-faceted approach to reduce the exposure of our systems to cyber- intrusions, strengthen our defenses against hackers and protect customer accounts and information relevant to customer accounts from unauthorized access.
 These tools include digital technology safeguards, internal policies and procedures, and employee training.

+The Company believes its cybersecurity risk management program addresses the risk from cybersecurity attacks.
 However, it is not possible to fully eliminate exposure.
-We may experience human error or have unknown susceptibilities that allow our systems to become victim to highly-sophisticated cyber-attack.
+We may experience human error or have unknown susceptibilities that allow our systems to become victim to a highly-sophisticated cyber-attack.
 If hackers gain entry to our systems, they may disable other safeguards that limit loss, including limits on the number, amount, and frequency of ATM withdrawals, as well as other loss-prevention or detection measures.